gastonstat/gastonstat.github.io/about/index.md

 I haven't always been interested in statistics and data analysis.
 My goal in life when I was younger had nothing to do with what I do now.
 When I was a teenager what I really-truly wanted was to be a professional swimmer.
 More precisely, I wanted to spend my life swimming long distance races and be paid for that (what an awesome job that would be).

 My other great hobby-passion has to do with mountaineering and outdoors activities.
-I eve wrote a book (in Spanish) about the theoretical fundamentals of rope techniques: [Fundamentos Teoricos de Maniobras con Cuerdas](https://leanpub.com/ftmcebook)
+I even wrote a book (in Spanish) about the theory fundamentals of rope techniques: [Fundamentos Teoricos de Maniobras con Cuerdas](https://leanpub.com/ftmcebook)

 From time to time, the right hemisphere of my brain rebels over the left one, and my captive poet scribbles some [random poems](http://gastonsanchez.com/poemar) in Spanish, and my inside [Rtist](http://gastonsanchez.com/Rtist) produces weird paintings.